oVirt/ovirt-site/source/uncategorized/setupnetworks-syncnetworks.html.md

 ### In REST

 *   Add fields to HostNIC entity:
-    -   custom_network_configuration - boolean, status field to specify if the network definition on the NIC is in sync with logical definition or is it a custom definition.
+    -   custom_configuration - boolean, status field to specify if the network definition on the NIC is in sync with logical definition or is it a custom definition.
-    -   impose_network_configuration - boolean, action field to set the NIC to be synced back to the logical network definition.
+    -   override_configuration - boolean, action field to set the NIC to be synced back to the logical network definition.

 ### In UI